I read one day, in some old Breton lay,

 And how good Joseph of the Holy Shroud

 Had marked the miracle, and took the Grail

 Of Christ’s Last Supper, and, when all the crowd

-Had left, deposed the Corpse from Cross and nail;
+Had left, took down His corpse from cross and nail;

 And how the Chalice of the Sacrament

 He used to catch the Blood that had not ceased

 To flow from all five wounds: The Testament,